 Why Kids’ Feet Look Weird

-Now that we’ve covered some of the reasons your child’s foot might smell bad, let’s talk appearances: while we all think our children are absolutely perfect, some physical abnormalities in the feet are important to treat—and some aren’t.
+Now we’ve covered some reasons why your child’s foot might smell bad.
+That means it's time to talk appearances.
+Because, while we all think our children are absolutely perfect, some physical abnormalities in the feet are important to treat.
+But some really aren’t.

 Flat feet, for example, are normal in children under the age of three.
 Over that age, they can still be left alone, or treated with proper shoes and a good orthotic, unless they are causing your child to experience foot pain.